 As noted in the container registry integration, werf performs an automatic login into the detected container registry.

 The ci-env command creates a new temporary docker config in all cases.

 The temporary docker config prevents the mutual interference of jobs running concurrently.
 The temporary docker config-based approach is also more secure than logging into the container registry using the system-wide default docker config (

 DOCKER_CONFIG variable is defined or there is a

 ~/.docker file, then werf would copy this existing config into a new, temporary one.
 So any docker logins performed before running the

 werf ci-env command will still be active and available using this new temporary config.

-After the new tmp config has been created, werf performs additional login into the detected Docker registry.
+After the new tmp config has been created, werf performs an additional login into the detected container registry.

-As a result of a Docker registry integration procedure,
+As a result of a container registry integration procedure,

 werf ci-env would export a